memiah/ansible-role-autossh/README.md

 AutoSSH
 =======

-An Ansible Role that installs and configures an single autossh connection, allowing port forwarding from the local server to a remote server.
+An Ansible Role that installs and configures multiple autossh connections, allowing port forwarding from the local server to remote servers.

 Requirements
 ------------